mascah/cookiecutter-turbo-django/docs/0-introduction/architecture-overview.rst

 4. Define its public interface (services, APIs)
 5. Keep dependencies explicit

-ThoughtWorks notes that with a modular monolith, teams can "make changes across services efficiently; it doesn't take 5 PRs across 5 projects with deployment order dependencies to implement a feature."
+With a modular monolith, teams can make changes across modules efficiently—it doesn't take 5 PRs across 5 projects with deployment order dependencies to implement a feature.

 Extracting Modules to Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^